sdmalek44/checks-for-understanding/module-3/backend/week_1.md

 A restful API is one that follows typical route and controller conventions.
 In rails your controllers should only contain the conventional crud methods(show,index,create,update, etc.).
 The api should try to use the traditional route and namespacing conventions as much as possible.

 1. What is an ORM, what does it stand for, and why is it helpful?
 It stands for object relational model.
-It is helpful for converting rows in a table to objects in a programming language like ruby.
+It is helpful for converting rows in a database table to objects in a programming language like ruby.
 Active Record is an ORM used for converting table rows to objects in ruby.

 1. How do you create a record in the following table in SQL?
 In Active Record?
    (Users table with columns first_name, last_name, email, and age)